Home » Koh Mak » Getting to Koh Mak

 Laem Ngop Pier and Koh Mak Travel Routes

-You can use the 999 bus direct to the Koh Chang pier at Ao Thammachat just up the road, with a departure time of 07.45 from Ekamai, Bangkok’s eastern Bus Terminal, 292bt per person.
+You can use the 999 bus direct to the Koh Chang pier at Ao Thammachat just up the road, with a departure time of 07.45 from Ekamai, Bangkok’s eastern Bus Terminal, 329bt per person.
 This may then continue on the 20 minutes to Laem Ngop Pier – check on boarding.
 If not, you take a songthaew taxi, 50bt per person, 300bt charter.
+At Laem Ngop, you connect to the 16.00 Panan.

-Also from Ekamai, you could take the night bus or very early morning public bus (Cherdchai) at 05.00 to Trat, 279bt per person and change at Saen Tung Junction for the last leg to Laem Ngop, 80bt for that songthaew taxi.
-You should make either the 12.30 or 14.00 boat but have the 16.00 to fallback on if there is a delay.
+Also from Ekamai, you could take the night bus or very early morning public bus (Cherdchai) at 05.00 or 07.00 to Trat, 315bt per person and change at Saen Tung Junction for the last leg to Laem Ngop, 80bt for that songthaew taxi.
+You should make either the 12.30 (high season only) or 14.00 boat (if running) but have the 16.00 to fallback on.

 By leaving at a more leisurely hour you need to stay the night in Trat.
 You can then travel down to the boats in the morning, again by songthaew taxi – your guesthouse will organise it for you.